 In 2014, Mike and the Instiute hosted the Public Health Conference at the Centers for Disease Control and Prevention headquarters in Atlanta.
 A broad cross-section of national leaders from the public and private sectors joined in addressing such public health issues as prevention of chronic and infectious diseases, workplace safety, nutrition and healthier lifestyles.

 Soon after the conference, The George Washington University (GW) announced three gifts totaling $80 million to address many of the world's public health challenges, focusing on prevention of disease and promotion of wellness.
 The contributions came from the Milken Institute, the Sumner M. Redstone Charitable Foundation and the Milken Family Foundation.
 In honor of these gifts, the GW board of trustees announced the naming of the Milken Institute School of Public Health and the establishment of the Sumner M. Redstone Global Center for Prevention and Wellness.
-Mike joined Mr. Redstone for an interview with Charlie Rose about the transformative gifts.
+Mike joined Mr. Redstone for an interview about the transformative gifts.